How we are helping

-- Supporting the Pakistan Ministry of Commerce to promote inclusive trade and investment through strengthened policies, institutions and regulations
+- Helping Pakistan's Ministry of Commerce to strengthen its policies, institutions and regulations

-- Strengthening the Government of Khyber Pakhtunkhwa's capacity to deliver quality education - over 43,800 children supported to undertake basic education in 2016-17
+- Supporting the Government of Khyber Pakhtunkhwa to deliver quality education to over 43,800 children

-- Supporting 42,500 women and children to access nutrition services and 300,000 children Vitamin A supplementation
+- Supporting 42,500 women and children's access to good nutrition and 300,000 children's access Vitamin A supplementation

-- Helping 3,800 women survivors of domestic violence to access critical support services
+- Helping 3,800 women survivors of domestic violence to access support services

-- Providing 47 Australia Award scholarships for Pakistani professionals (including five awardees with a disability) to undertake post-graduate study in Australia
+- Providing 47 Australia Award scholarships for Pakistanis (including five with a disability) to undertake post-graduate study in Australia

 Our changing program